ICRS/101/2024-Autumn/Assembly Instructions.md

 <br>

 **Task 5:** Fit the motor brackets over the motors and secure these to the chassis using two screws for each.
 Ensure they are mounted to the top side of the chassis.
+Note that the screws should go through the bottom of the chassis.

 ![mounted-motor](/2024-Autumn/images/mounted-motor.jpg)